-In the recent past, large mammals were important as a source of protein and for their exchange value in all the desert and semi-desert zones of North Africa, and represented an important resource in particular for the peoples of the desert.
-For about the last sixty years, these large mammals have become more and more rare, but the number of head of livestock, in Niger for example, has increased significantly in certain periods (Newby and Grettenberger, 1986).
+In the recent past, large mammals were important as a source of protein and for their exchange value in all the desert and semi-desert zones of North Africa, and represented an important resource in particular for the people of the desert.
+For the last sixty years, these large mammals have gradually disapeared, but the number of livestock, in Niger for example, has increased significantly in certain periods (Newby and Grettenberger, 1986).
 During periods of drought, this livestock diminished considerably.
-If the large mammals of the desert could be reintroduced or their numbers increased until they reach sufficient levels, and if they could be managed as a natural resource, these species, adapted to survival in extreme conditions, could become of inestimable value for the sustainable development of these regions.
-Research and experimentation should be undertaken within this optic.
+If large mammals could be reintroduced or their numbers increased until they reach sufficient levels, and if they could be managed as a natural resource, these species, adapted to survival in extreme conditions, could become highly valuable for sustainable development of these regions.
+Research and experimentation should be undertaken in this sense.